itsDavid3/website/README.md

 # » itsdavid.eu

-My cool and awesome personal website!
+My cool and awesome and swag and wicked and wild personal website!

 You can check out the source in this repo, or [go take a look at it live](https://itsdavid.eu)!